 Thanks for taking the time to visit us today!
-Please click on a question below to read our answers to common questions.
+Please read our answers to common questions below.
 If you have questions that aren't answered here, please feel free to email us.

-While the competition to get into Cal Poly is rigorous, it isn’t impossible.
+While the competition to get into Cal Poly is rigorous, it is not impossible.
 Admission is competitive among the students that apply for a specific major.
 The higher demand of some programs has raised the entrance bar very high.
 Entrance is based on three factors (percentages are approximate): GPA (50%), SAT/ACT Scores (45%) and extra-curricular activities (5%).
-For example, statistics of Fall 2015 Freshman were:
+For example, statistics of Fall 2020 Freshman were:

 Ave GPA = 3.91

 Prospective students should make sure they adhere to the guidelines given for new freshmen and for new transfer students to maximize their probability of being selected for admission into Cal Poly.
-For Department-specific guidelines, please see our transfer applicant criteria for those applying for the BRAE major or for the ASM major.
+For Department-specific guidelines, please see our transfer applicant criteria for the BRAE and ASM majors.